CONNECTION, CONVERSATION, CREATIVE ACTION

 The Rural Peace Hub, a converted farmhouse in Northumberland, is Arts Lab’s home.

-Through art, nature and hospitality, we connect artists, activists, and pioneering, forward-thinking individuals from a wide range of professions and organisations.
+Through artist residencies, workshops, exhibitions, and nature-based gatherings, connections are fostered between artists, activists, and pioneering, forward-thinking individuals from a wide range of professions and organisations.

-Spaces are created for meaningful connection, courageous dialogue and constructive action.
+Built on a foundation of interdisciplinary thinking and doing, spaces are created for meaningful connection, courageous dialogue and constructive action.
 Visitors learn creative and practical approaches to relationship-building and social change, and take time to reflect, recharge, and renew their impact in these consistently challenging times.

 THE HUB WELCOMES VISITORS: